lukearmstrong/lukearmstrong.co.uk/cv/index.md

 Hand coded and validated to W3C standards.
 Tested on several browsers across many platforms.
 Using polyfills, or degrading gracefully, on browsers that do not support certain features.
 I am currently learning about responsive web design techniques.

 ### JavaScript
 Using unobtrusive degradable techniques.
 I have experience writing with, and without, jQuery.
+Recently I have been using RequireJS to manage JavaScript files in projects.

 ### PHP
 Experience writing bespoke web applications, content management systems and e-commerce systems.
 I have kept up with the latest releases of PHP, and switch to them as soon as they are released.
 I have experience with using Laravel, FuelPHP and CodeIgniter frameworks.